 Small curved barbells are by far the jewelry style of choice for the snug piercing.
 Since the anti-helix is so small, your jewelry will be, too.
 However, the double beads of the curved barbell can create a double-pierced look, making the tiny piercing extra bold.
 Some choose a larger barbell that will stick out a little more, or you can choose a shorter barbell that makes the ball ends sit flush with your skin.
 You can also find curved barbells with ball ends made from pearls, diamonds, opals, and more.

 Depending on your ear anatomy, you might be able to make a straight barbell or circular barbell work.
 These will offer a similar style to the curved barbell, but with more or less of a curvature.
-However, you should talk to your piercer before choosing these options; if these jewelry types don’t properly fit your snug piercing, they could press against the entry and exit holes, encouraging issues like piercing rejection.
+However, you should talk to your piercer before choosing these options; if these snug piercing jewelry types don’t properly fit your piercing, they could press against the entry and exit holes, encouraging issues like piercing rejection.

 Your anti-helix needs to be able to accommodate a snug piercing.
 If it’s too flat, they you might want to choose another piercing type.
 The rook piercing offers a similar aesthetic toward the forward helix area of the ear, while the auricle piercing pierces the area right next to the snug piercing.